• Skip to primary navigation

 pot of creamy tomato soup.

-We’ve all been there: our fridge is full of tomatoes collected from our (or a neighbor’s) garden and we don’t know what to do with them!
-Instead of freezing them or making tomato sauce, why not make a creamy tomato soup instead?
+We’ve all been there: our kitchen is full of tomatoes collected from our (or a neighbor’s) garden and we don’t know what to do with them!
+Each Summer I use our Roma tomatoes to make batches of Roma tomato sauce, fresh tomato sandwiches for lunch and this creamy Roma tomato soup from scratch.

 bowl of fresh tomato soup in blue bowl.